No. 7 Alabama faces next SEC challenge in Ole Miss

 Alabama has played six ranked teams this season.

-Its fourth and most recent victory in those games was a 78-67 win against No. 21 Mississippi State on Wednesday to open Southeastern Conference play.
+Its fourth and most recent victory in those games was a 78-67 win against then-No. 21 Mississippi State on Wednesday to open Southeastern Conference play.

 Next up for the No. 7 Crimson Tide is their SEC home opener against Ole Miss on Tuesday night in Tuscaloosa, Ala.